TKomericki/Rhetos-wiki/Prerequisites.md

 1. Download the [RhetosNppSyntaxHighlight.xml](https://raw.githubusercontent.com/Rhetos/RhetosNPP/master/RhetosNppSyntaxHighlight.xml)
    file from <https://github.com/Rhetos/RhetosNPP>.
 2. Open "Notepad++" => Menu "Language" => "Define your language" => Click "Import..." => Select the downloaded XML file.
 3. Optionally, configure direct *build and deployment* of DSL scripts from Notepad++.
-This is only for the development environment, and only for older Rhetos applications that contain DeployPackages.exe.
+This is only for the development environment, and only for older Rhetos apps that contain DeployPackages.exe.
    1. Install the *NppExec* plugin (Plugins -> Plugin Manages ->...).
    2. F6 -> enter the path to "DeployPackages.exe" inside the Rhetos application, for example "C:\Projects\MyRhetosServer\bin\DeployPackages.exe", click "Save...", enter script name "DeployPackages".